AriFordsham/GHCWiki/type-functions-type-checking.md

 To represent type families (which do not have a fixed right hand side), the type of `synTcRhs` changed from `Type` to `Maybe Type`.
 Consequently, all functions that dependent on this field need to be extended.
 In particular, `TcType.isTauTyCon` regards applications of type family constructors as *tau types*.
 (SPJ, is that ok?)

+Moreover, `BuildTyCls.buildSynTyCon`'s last argument is generalised from `Type` to `Either Kind Type`.
+If this argument is `Just kind`, we have a type family; otherwise, we have an ordinary type synonym.

 ### Desugaring indexed data types